dvklopfenstein/PrincetonAlgorithms/py/AlgsSedgewickWayne/tests/README_QuickUnion.md

 ### [ex2](#example-contents)
 2. Recreate demo from Quick Union (7:50) lecture: From the cmdline...

-Runs these unions using QuickUnion with no speed improvements:
+Runs these unions using QuickUnion with no speed improvements (Weighing, Path compression):
 ```
   union(7-3)
   union(6-1)